DeerHide/jira-toolkit/README_APP.md

 - Use `--show-config` to check your setup
 - Use `--dry-run` to test without importing
 - Use `--debug` for detailed error information
+- Visit the [GitHub repository](https://github.com/DeerHide/jira-toolkit) for more help

 ## Advanced Features